 How to Enable Synchronous Replication

-Now, the above config was an example of PostgreSQL streaming replication running in an asynchronous mode, where all changes made to the Master node will be shipped to the Slave server as long as the Slave is up and running.
+The above config was an example of PostgreSQL streaming replication running in an asynchronous mode, where all changes made to the Master node will be shipped to the Slave server as long as the Slave is up and running.
 PostgreSQL streaming replication is asynchronous by default.
-However, that also means, that if the primary server crashes then some transactions that were committed may not have been replicated to the slave server, causing data loss.
+However, that also means, that if the primary server crashes, some transactions that were committed may not have been replicated to the slave server, causing data loss.
 The amount of data loss is proportional to the replication delay at the time of failover.

 If this is not acceptable, you may want to enable the synchronous replication, which allows you to replicate all changes made to Master simultaneously to the Slave in such a way, that each transaction is successful only when all changes made by the transaction have been transferred to the Slave node(s).